|

 Men don’t think twice about stripping off their shirt to cool off on a hot day — we just take it for granted.
 Apart from beaches in a few oases of progressivism, however, it’s not so for women.
 Although there is no objective reason for treating the sexes unequally, the law prevents women from enjoying this simple comfort in most places where it goes unquestioned for men.

-(Her access to e-mail is sporadic, so please be
+For details, contact Liz.
+(Her access to e-mail is sporadic, so please be patient for a

 For more information on this issue, see: